-As 2018 has ended, Obvi enters 2019 with an exciting milestone – we now help Canadians save over $1,000,000 each month by going online for Extended Auto Warranty and GAP Insurance.
-As we prepared last year to launch a game changing platform to deliver comprehensive coverage at a fair price, we knew it wouldn’t be easy given some of the stigma facing the industry from decades of poor contracts and sales practices.
-Whilst looking forward in 2019, we also wanted to share the most talked about changes we implemented in 2018:
+As 2018 has ended, Obvi enters 2019 with an exciting milestone – we now help Canadians save over $1,000,000 each month by going online for Extended Auto Warranty.
+As we prepared last year to launch a game-changing platform to deliver comprehensive coverage at a fair price, we knew it wouldn’t be easy given some of the stigma facing the industry from decades of poor contracts and sales practices.
+Whilst looking forward in 2019, we also wanted to share the most talked-about changes we implemented in 2018:

 Reviews.
 The reality is that insurance, or any financial product for that matter, isn’t something customers like to review or blog about.
 Launching a new brand with a product that might not be called on for many years makes it even more interesting.
 Our mission is simple – create a trusted and transparent brand that’s focused on bringing value and a better experience to customers.
 We see it as important to stay engaged and present on social media, Google, and places like the Better Business Bureau to grow trust and allow customers to see how we are doing.

 Warranty as an Insurance Policy?
 Most Canadians don’t associate vehicle warranty as an insurance policy, but it is a requirement in most provinces today.
 The insurance industry is highly regulated to ensure that customers are treated fairly – especially when it comes to claims.

 We live in an online world.
 Everything we do has an online option so why doesn’t this come to mind with insurance?
 The Insurance industry is caught between legacy players fighting to hang on and innovators like Obvi creating real-time solutions for Canadians.
 Major banks in Canada simply embraced and promoted the benefits of technology, whereas the Insurance industry hasn’t been so ready to change.